 Address: Jodenbreestraat 4

 Rembrandt’s early years were very successful and quite happy, as well.
 He was one of the most important portraitists in Amsterdam already in his early 20s.
-After he got married with Saskia van Uylenburgh, they bought a house in a very upscale neighbourhood in Amsterdam.
+After he got married to Saskia van Uylenburgh, they bought a house in a very upscale neighbourhood in Amsterdam.
 They lived there for the next 20 years during his most successful time as a painter.

 His house was turned into the museum later on and today is definitely one of the best museums in Amsterdam.
 It’s also an excellent example of the 17th Century canal house.
 You can see very well how some of the rooms in his house looked like.
-The studio on the top floor is a place where he painted majority of his most famous paintings.
+The studio on the top floor is a place where he painted the majority of his most famous paintings.